 There is a lot of hype with Mannatech and the company has faced some challenges in promoting their products without making illegal claims.
 The site certainly implies that their products offer substantial health benefits, even though the science is limited at best.
 The company’s history doesn’t exactly inspire me with confidence, and at the same time, they have a complicated compensation plan and the prices of the products would make them hard to sell.

 Unless you are passionate about the products the company has to offer, this is an MLM

 With this company, the big emphasis is on glyconutrients.
 What are glyconutrients?
-It's a made up word meant to make you feel like it's healthy.
-It's just “the company's name for blends of plant-sourced saccharides” [Source: Wikipedia] The company claims that they offers multiple benefits, including the following:
+It's a made-up word meant to make you feel like it's healthy.
+It's just “the company's name for blends of plant-sourced saccharides” [Source: Wikipedia] The company claims that they offer multiple benefits, including the following:

 The company even goes as far as to say that the benefits that it offers cannot be replicated in other products.
 That’s a pretty tall claim, but how does it stand up to reality?
 Well, to start off with, there is the disclaimer that goes along with the claims:

 Additionally, the company also notes that any studies on their products were funded by the company and that the company often provided the product used.
 That’s not encouraging.
 Any study that is funded by people who have a vested interest in the outcome can easily be biased and bias often does occur.

 Even though the company claims that its products have scientific support, they make it pretty hard to find out precisely what studies were conducted.

 The only study that I could find specifically on the product on the site was this one here:

 Now, the study does find that the product improved multiple outcomes, including mood and cognition.
 However, the study was also limited.
 In particular, it only looked at the product from the company and a placebo.
 So, it doesn’t show whether there are other products out there that offer similar benefits.